harpine/MLproject/README.md

 # MLproject - Miniproject BIO-322, J.Brea
-## Helena Binkovà & Aline Brunner, team HBBA
+## Helena Binková & Aline Brunner, team HBBA

 The aim of the project is to predict the probability of rain on the next day in Pully, given the meteorogical measurements in different measure stations of Switzerland.
 This project takes the form of a kaggle competition.
-The data are available here (with access only): \url{https://www.kaggle.com/c/bio322-will-it-rain-tomorrow/overview}.
+The data are available here (with access only): https://www.kaggle.com/c/bio322-will-it-rain-tomorrow/overview.
 The submissions should be a CSV file containing the probability of raining for each row of the test data.

 ## Requirements